 Mass Incarceration has Become the New Jim Crow

-I am deeply troubled by the circumstances facing many black Americans, the descendants of the slaves who toiled away on my family’s cotton farm when I was a boy.
-And it isn’t just African Americans who I’m concerned about; it’s also people of color and poor whites, but I’ll talk about that later.
+I am deeply troubled by the circumstances facing many Black Americans, the descendants of the slaves who toiled away on my family’s cotton farm when I was a boy.
+And it isn’t just African Americans who I’m concerned about; it’s also Latinx and all people of color, as well as poor white folks, but I’ll talk about that later.
 Just like the years of Jim Crow, we all have a tendency to accept things as they are and not question the why of it.
-Does anyone in white America wonder where all the black men are?
+Does anyone in white America wonder where all the Black men are?
 Do they care?

-I’ll get right to the point.
-The unjust mass incarceration of black men, seemingly collateral damage resulting from America’s endless “wars” on crime and drugs, is now all but institutionalized in our society.
-Although they generally have sense enough to keep their shallow-brained opinions to themselves, some are content to believe the nation’s crime rate remains low because so many black men are safely locked behind bars.
-Personally, however, I find the unjust imprisonment of a persecuted minority to be a highly unsatisfactory solution to what are actually some of our country’s most fundamental structural problems, most especially our totally unacceptable, relentlessly growing economic inequality.
-And as opioids and heroin continue to destroy thousands of lives every year, it should be clear that America hasn’t won the war on drugs, but merely used them as an excuse to undertake its latest shameless offensive against the “other,” of which there are many in our history.
+Personally, I find the unjust imprisonment of a persecuted minority to be a highly unsatisfactory solution to some of our country’s most fundamental structural problems, most especially our totally unacceptable, relentlessly growing economic inequality.
+And as opioids and heroin continue to destroy thousands of lives every year, it should be clear that America hasn’t won the war on crime and drugs, but merely used them as an excuse to undertake its latest shameless offensive against the “other,” of which there are many in our history.

-Most people don’t even realize how many black men are in prison.
+Most people don’t even realize how many Black men are in prison.
 Did you know that as many as one in nine African American males between the age of 20 and 34 are in prison?
-That at any given time more African American males are in prison than are in college?
-That as many as a third of African American boys born in 2001 are likely to be incarcerated sometime in their lifetime?
-Jim Crow made a mockery of African American “freedom” for almost a hundred years, and there’s no question about it, mass incarceration has become the new Jim Crow.
+Or that at any given time more African American males are in prison than are in college?
+Or that as many as a third of African American boys born in 2001 are likely to be incarcerated sometime in their lifetime?
+Jim Crow made a mockery of African American “freedom” for almost a hundred years, and there’s no question that mass incarceration has become the new Jim Crow.

-Some choose not to see, but others, in fairness, don’t realize what’s happened, what’s been going on for years now, certainly since the 1980s and picking up speed in the 1990s.
-It’s like a plague, the real version of Invasion of the Body Snatchers in which black men mysteriously disappear from society.
+Some choose not to see, while others, in fairness, don’t realize what’s happened, what’s been going on for years now, certainly since the 1980s and picking up speed in the 1990s.
+It’s like a plague, the real version of Invasion of the Body Snatchers in which Black men mysteriously disappear from society.
 There really is a “sunken place,” trust me.

 How often does white America stop to consider the tragedy of these lost lives, what these men could have given to their families and children, and our country, IF they had been permitted to be productive members of society?
 As James Baldwin told his young nephew in The Fire Next Time, published in 1962, well over 50 years ago, “They have destroyed and are destroying hundreds of thousands of lives and do not know it and do not want to know it. . . .
 It is their innocence that constitutes the crime. . . .”

 And it’s not just the prisoners’ lives that are ruined.
-For every black man in jail there’s a child without a father, a family that never was because a child was never born.
-Black women shouldn’t have to be the sole parent to the majority of black children.
-It isn’t right that three quarters of black children are born out of wedlock, or that more than a third of them continue to live in the poverty that often results.
-Blacks are often criticized for having children at an early age, before they’re prepared to support a family, but isn’t it fairly obvious—if a lot of black men didn’t father children before going to prison, they probably never would.
+For every Black man in jail there’s a child without a father, a family that never was because a child was never born.
+Black women shouldn’t have to be the sole parent to the majority of Black children.
+It isn’t right that three quarters of Black children are born out of wedlock, or that more than a third of them continue to live in the poverty that often results.
+African Americans are sometimes criticized for having children at an early age, before they’re prepared to support a family, but isn’t it obvious—if a lot of Black men didn’t father children before going to prison, they never would.